oktadev/okta-blog/_source/_posts/2022-07-12-hosted-auth-cli.md

 4. For framework, choose 1.

-5. Now you need to enter the URIs you want to use to redirect.
-In the CLI this is referred to as Redirect URIs.
+5. You need to enter the URIs you want to use to redirect.
+In the CLI these are referred to as Redirect URIs.
 In your developer dashboard, this is called sign-in redirect URIs.
-For this walkthrough, we'll use: `http://localhost:3000/authorization-code/callback` You can other localhosts ports, just be sure to write out the link with the `/authorization-code/callback` added at the end.
+For this walkthrough, we'll use: `http://localhost:3000/authorization-code/callback` You can use other localhost ports, just be sure to write out the link with the `/authorization-code/callback` added at the end.

-6. You also need to put your Post Logout Redirect URIs.
-In the developer dashboard, these are called Sign-out redirect URIs.
+6. You also need to add your **Post Logout Redirect URIs**.
+In the developer dashboard, these are called **Sign-out redirect URIs**.
 Since we used localhost:3000, the URI will be: `http://localhost:3000/`

 ## Run the project